TheWover/donut/README.md

 # Project plan

-Current goal: Beat the other team to publication! ;-)

-* ~~Add the option to load the .NET Assembly into a new Application Domain rather than DefaultDomain~~
-* ~~After the Assembly is loaded into the AppDomain (but before it is run), randomize the bytes for the decrypted Assembly and free them.
-This is to prevent memory scanners from picking up the presence of a DLL in the incorrect part of memory.~~
 * Create a donut Python C extension that allows users to write Python programs that can use the donut API programmatically.
 It would be written in C, but exposed as a Python module.
 * Create a donut.py generator that uses the same command-line parameters as donut.exe
 * Add support for HTTP proxies
 * Find ways to simplify the shellcode if possible
 * Add option to specify max parameter length
-* ~~Clean up the code.
-Remove code that is not used.
-Ensure code is internally documented.~~
-* ~~Add a section to the Readme on building from source (TheWover)~~
 * At the time of release, create a Tag for the release that has a ZIP with the compiled code and another with the source for easy distribution.
 Label it v1.0 (TheWover)
-* ~~Add a tool/script to convert the bin file from xbin to a C array to insert it into payload_86.h and payload_64.h (Odzhan)~~
-* ~~Write documentation with enough detail for users to use donut as a library/API, and for them to use it as operators trying to quickly generate shellcode for one-time use. (this is mostly already done) (Odzhan)~~
 * Odzhan write a blog post on the technical implementation of donut and its API. ~~TheWover write a blog post on how to use this as an operator, how it affects red team tradecraft, and potential detection mechanisms for the technique.~~